simongonzalez/phoneticTools/README.md

 # socioPhoneticTools

 Selection of functions (under development) to facilitate data wrangling, visualisation and analysis of speech corpora.
-This is the result of an ARC-funded project under the Centre of Excelence for the Dynamics of Language (CoEDL), with the collaboration of:
+This is the result of an ARC-funded project under the Centre of Excellence for the Dynamics of Language (CoEDL) (Transdisciplinary and Innovation Grant), with the collaboration of:

 * Simon Gonzalez (The Australian National University - simon.gonzalez@anu.edu.au),